-6 Effects of Testosterone in Your Body, However, the body changes as we age and loses some of its regenerative capacity.
-A fundamental part of this decline roots from a slow-down in our hormonal secretions.
-Simply put, even young people with glandular issues who do not produce enough testosterone and/or HGH experience side effects and maladies that are usually only associated with much older individuals.
-Conversely, older patients with higher hormone levels, be it naturally or via hormone replacement therapy, have health benefits normally associated with younger individuals.
+The 6 Effects of Testosterone in Your Body 6 Effects of Testosterone in Your Body, However, the body changes as we age and loses some of its regenerative capacity.
+A fundamental part of this decline stems from a slow-down in hormonal secretions.
+Simply put, even young people with glandular issues who do not produce enough testosterone and HGH experience side effects and disorders usually only associated with much older individuals.
+Conversely, naturally or via hormone replacement therapy, older patients with higher hormone levels have health benefits generally associated with younger individuals.

 Changes the Brain:

 Research has shown that women have a significant advantage in a few things, Like memory and language, while men tend to have more vital spatial skills (though this, too, has been disputed).
 But due to ethical restrictions, no study has been able to track the direct effect of testosterone exposure on the brain—until now.

 The hormone also affects your state of mind, including how well your brain works.
 Low testosterone has been linked to mood swings, increased stress, and depression.
 “Cells in the brain have testosterone receptors, and low testosterone in those receptors significantly affects mental health.”